Curtain Call (South Korean TV series): Synopsis

-During the Korean war, while attempting to escape North Korea, Geum-soon is separated from her husband and infant son.
-She manages to make it to South Korea where begins her new life, running Nakwon Inn on Korea’s southern coast, while waiting for her lost family.
+During the Korean War, while attempting to escape North Korea, Geum-soon (Go Doo-shim) is separated from her husband and infant son.
+She manages to make it to South Korea where she begins her new life, running Nakwon Inn on Korea's southern coast, while waiting for her lost family.
 She remarries, has a son and grandchildren and builds the Nakwon Group, the top hotel chain in the country.
 Years later, at a reunion between separated families, Geum-soon gets a chance to meet her grown-up North Korean son and his son named Ri Moon-sung.
+She tried to invite them to live with her in the South for a better life but her son refused, having been brainwashed by North Korean propaganda, causing him to despise his mother for being a capitalist.
 But at the next reunion, she is informed about the death of her son, losing any contact with the grandson as well.

 In the present day, Geum-soon is dying of cancer and has only three months left.
-Geum-soon's granddaughter and the manager of the hotel, Park Se-yeon, works hard to protect Nakwon’s name and keep the chain in the family while her elder brother tries to sell it.
-Meanwhile, Geum-soon's trusted right-hand man, Jeong Sang-cheol who has been searching for her North Korean grandson for years, finally tracks him down only to learn that he has become a smuggler and a violent criminal operating in China.
+Geum-soon's granddaughter and the manager of the hotel, Park Se-yeon (Ha Ji-won), works hard to protect Nakwon's name and keep the chain in the family while her elder brother tries to sell it.
+Meanwhile, Geum-soon's trusted right-hand man, Jeong Sang-cheol (Sung Dong-il) who has been searching for her North Korean grandson for years, finally tracks him down only to learn that he has become a smuggler and a violent criminal operating in China.
 Jeong decides to keep this truth from Geum-soon but comes up with a plan to grant her last wish to meet her grandson again.

-Jeong then approaches Yoo Jae-hoon, a struggling actor of an unknown theater company who does several part time jobs to make ends meet, after watching his performance as a North Korean soldier in a play.
+Jeong then approaches Yoo Jae-hoon (Kang Ha-neul), a struggling actor of an unknown theater company who does several part time jobs to make ends meet, after watching his performance as a North Korean soldier in a play.
 Jeong asks Yoo to impersonate Geum-soon's North Korean grandson.
 In exchange for 500 million won, Yoo begins to play that role for three months.